Published: August 05, 2022 • Updated: September 30, 2022 • 6 min read

 .
 I find this helpful when I’ve been moving through a lot

-of files and have lost focus.
-Return to the mark, see what started my
+of files and am losing focus.
+Return to the mark, jump start my memory, and

 git bisect

-can identify a change where something stopped working.
+can identify when something stopped working.
 Learn to

 use it when necessary.

-I don’t usually bisect unless I’m really stuck and I feel like the solution is going to be something boring, like a missing semicolon.
+I don’t bisect unless I’m really stuck or I feel like the solution is going to be something sneaky and boring.
 It’s a shortcut around learning how stuff breaks.
 Sometimes you need a shortcut.

 Timebox your solo debugging.
 Give yourself twenty minutes to an hour to struggle.
 When that ends, ask for help.